Skip to main content

 B-Tier (Good Rods)

 These get the job done.
-Not exciting but functional.
+Not notable but functional.

 Steady Rod is the most important B-tier rod.
 It's your first "real" rod and it can technically catch anything in the game.
 The stats are low but the price is right.
 Every player should own this.